-Thus Kano, with its huge and well-established commercial networks, coupled with its enhanced urban culture, became the main center for the production of the new literature.
-It is indeed for this reason that the new Hausa novels were contemptuously referred by critics as Adabin Kasuwar Kano (Kano Market Literature) - alluding to their market-driven nature, rather than structural flair and intellectual panache.
+Thus Kano, with its huge and well-established commercial networks, coupled with its enhanced urban culture, became the main centre for the production of the new literature.
+It is indeed for this reason that the new Hausa novels were contemptuously referred by critics as Adabin Kasuwar Kano, or Kano Market Literature (for example Malumfashi

+1994) - alluding to their market-driven nature, rather than structural flair and intellectual panache.
+This was also a sly comparison with the defunct Onitsha Market Literature which flourished around Onitsha Market in the early 1960s.

 For years Kano held sway in the number and organization of new prose fiction writers.
-Two magazines, Marubuciya in January 2001, and Wakiliya in August 2002.
+Some writers including Yusuf Adamu, Ado Ahmad Gidan Dabino, Ali Ali, Dan Azumi Baba Chediyar 'Yan Gurasa established a literary Magazine named Mujallar Zamani around 1997,, it did not last however.
+Later two magazines came on board namley Marubuciya in January 2001, and Wakiliya in August 2002.
 Although epileptic, nevertheless they remain the only outlet for news, reviews and interviews on Contemporary Hausa Novel.
-A sample of their covers is shown in Plate 4.